imbo/imbo/docs/installation/configuration.rst

 Filesystem
 ++++++++++

 This adapter simply stores all images on the file system.
-It only has a single parameter, and that is the base directory of where you want your images stored:
+It has a single parameter, and that is the base directory of where you want your images stored:

 ``dataDir``
     The base path where the images are stored.